Taylor Kuehl

 Driver Information

-I am a 23-year-old driver from Cave Creek, Arizona, with a unique background and story.
-Here's a short summary of my racing career so far:
+Taylor Kuehl is a 25-year-old driver from Cave Creek, Arizona, with a unique background and story.

-I began racing competitively at 5 years old.
-I raced asphalt kid karts until I turned 13, moving into cadet karts with bigger chassis and engines.
-I competed with the top drivers in the country while traveling the southwest.
-In 2013, I had the opportunity to compete for a spot on Team USA in the 2013 World Finals in New Orleans, LA, karting's biggest event on an international level.
-I won the 8 race series and moved on to the World Finals, where I had mechanical failure and was unable to finish.
+Taylor began racing competitively at 5 years old in asphalt kid karts until she turned 13, moving into cadet karts with bigger chassis and engines.
+She competed with the top drivers in the country while traveling the southwest.
+In 2013, Taylor had the opportunity to compete for a spot on Team USA in the 2013 World Finals in New Orleans, LA, karting's biggest event on an international level.
+She dominated the 8 race series and moved on to the World Finals, where she had mechanical failure and was unable to finish.

-In 2014 I got my start in dirt racing in the modlite class.
-I was presented Arizona Rookie of the Year.
+To get her start in dirt racing, Taylor Kuehl entered into the modlite class in 2014.
+That year, she was presented Arizona Rookie of the Year.
 The next years of racing were a roller coaster, as gaining experience and knowledge didn't come easy, especially taking months at a time off.
-I faced a lot of challenges and harsh lessons.
+She learned seat time is invaluable.

-Racing is just like life in the way it is not easy and it is not always fair, but no matter how unfair or difficult it may be, you must work to get where you want to be.
-I appreciate the humility and ethics racing teaches me, and love the community and adrenaline rush racing brings upon me.
+This tenacious driver believes no matter how unfair or difficult racing may be, one must work to get where they want to be.
+One must also appreciate the humility and ethics racing teaches them, and love the community and adrenaline rush racing brings upon a driver.